So, you’re looking to get your freelancing groove on, but where the hell do you start?

 While there are are no guarantees with this approach, I was lucky.
 It resulted in my first paid copywriting job (two short pieces of editorial to appear in the local paper).
 But because I was still in my job, I didn’t have the pressure of having to find clients immediately.

 I picked up a handful of clients this way, but it allowed me to get used to doing freelance work, get paid, and save money.
 Quitting your job and going freelance is the ultimate goal, remember?
 Though not easy, the other way to find new clients, directly or indirectly, is to network.
 Which leads us uncomfortably to…

 4. Go networking

 A freelancer’s pet hate as a lot of us are natural introverts who prefer to work alone.
 But that doesn’t help much if you’re looking to make a name for yourself and gain clients.
-In my early days, because I really (like, reeeaaallly) wanted to start freelancing, I knew I’d have to leave my social awkwardness at the door and dive right in.
+In my early days, because I really (reeeaaallly) wanted to start freelancing, I knew I’d have to leave my social awkwardness at the door and dive right in.

 There are plenty of networking events out there, some may say too many, but keep your eyes peeled for ones you might find useful.
 The Chamber of Commerce often put on free, local ‘Meet The Chamber’ events.
-Of course, they’re designed to tempt you into joining up (not that that’s a bad thing), but there’s often a good mix of local businesses in attendance.
+They’re designed to tempt you into joining up (not that that’s a bad thing), but there’s often a good mix of local businesses in attendance.
 If nothing else, it will give you good networking experience.

-The best way to approach events is to go in with the intention of having a conversation.
+The best way to approach events is to go in with the intention of having conversations.
 Be approachable, ask questions, and don’t start selling.
 If you’re feeling the fear about the whole networking thing, I wrote a blog outlining four things you need to know to make it a success.
 It also includes some good book recommendations to help you get started.